 - May have fewer repetitive behaviors

-Autism, according to the CDC, is holding steady at a rate of 1 in every 68 children in the United States.
+Autism, according to the CDC, is holding steady at a rate of 1 in every 68 children in the United States as of 2019.
 It is still more common in boys than it is in girls- but that could also be due to the fact that many girls are being misdiagnosed.
 And with the new diagnostic criteria, they may not meet the diagnosis all together.

 With my daughter she’s one of the, “classic autism” girls.